kingpro/forwarding/README.md

 # Step 6
-A close the connection, then forwarding-server clear this session infomations.
+client close the connection, then forwarding-server clear this session infomations.